tesseract-ocr/tessdoc/FAQ.md

 call the file 'logfile' and put it in tessdata/configs/ Then add logfile to the end of your command line.

-## How can I supress tesseract info line?
+## How can I suppress tesseract info line?

 See [issue 579](http://code.google.com/p/tesseract-ocr/issues/detail?id=579).
 On linux you can redirect stderr and stdout output to /dev/null.
 E.g.:
 ```